SamitGadekar/Java-CNN/README.md

 * Backpropagation implementation for learning
 * Training and evaluation on the MNIST dataset
 * Functionality for saving and loading trained networks to and from files
-* GUI for testing models
+* GUI for creating, testing, and interacting with models

 ## Requirements